 salt and pepper

 If using oven: 3-4 cups of chicken broth to add for cooking

 Optional toppings: guacamole or avocado, pico, cilantro, lime juice, sour cream, cheese of choice, hot sauce, salsa

 Serve over: greens, raw cabbage, jicama tortillas, rice, plantain chips or crackers (Slow Cooker Barbacoa and Plantain “Crackers”)

 Blend oil, citrus juice, garlic, spices, and cilantro in a blender until smooth.
-Pour the marinade over pork roast in a plastic Ziploc storage bag and marinate pork for 4-12 hours (or overnight).
+Pour the marinade over pork in a plastic Ziploc storage bag and marinate pork for 4-12 hours (or overnight).
 When ready, save marinade and set aside, pat roast dry, and season generously with salt and pepper.
 Heat some olive oil in a frying pan (or dutch oven if cooking in oven) over med high heat, add meat and brown for 3-5 minutes on each side.